ly3xqhl8g9/papers/fcd113, Function Granular Access/README.md

 A granular access restriction for functions is meant as a way to prevent at write/compile/run-time access to filesystem, network, or even the function's exterior.

+Having granular access over the permissions of each function, even if only at transpile-time, would give the developer a greater chance of defending against dependency changes/attacks and also enhances the design intent behind a function definition for non-adversarial, collaborative environments.

 Below, a possible exemplification for `TypeScript`: